tnathu-ai/Java-Text-Based-Program/README.md

 ### 3. Specific Requirements
 You will use the OOP paradigm to design and develop this project.
 There are **3 main object hierarchies** in this project.

 #### a.
 Data: each data object has a geographic area, which can be either a country (e.g., Vietnam) or a continent (e.g., Asia), and a time range.
 The time range can be specified as one of the following:
 A pair of start date and end dates (inclusive) (e.g., 1/1/2021 and 8/1/2021) A number of days or weeks from a particular date (e.g., 2 days from 1/20/2021 means there are 3 days 1/20/2021, 1/21/2021, and 1/22/2021)
 A number of days or weeks to a particular date (e.g., 1 week to 1/8/2021 means there are 8 days from 1/1/2021 to 1/8/2021)

 #### b.
 Summary: this is the data after processed and ready to display.
 To create summary data, original data are grouped (2.1), a metric is chosen (2.2), and a result is calculated (2.3).
+##### Original data are grouped (2.1)
 The possible ways of specifying groupings are (explanation of 2.1):
-+ No grouping: each day is a separate group.
+No grouping: each day is a separate group.
-+ The number of groups: a number is specified, and you must divide your data into that number of groups.
+Number of groups: a number is specified and you must divide your data into that number of groups.
 You need to divide your data as equally as possible.
 For example, if your data consist of 10 days (day 1 to day 10) and 3 groups are needed, then you can divide your data into either
 [day 1 to day 3], [day 4 to day 6], [day 7 to day 10]
 [day 1 to day 3], [day 4 to day 7], [day 8 to day 10]
 [day 1 to day 4], [day 5 to day 7], [day 8 to day 10]
-+ Note that you can only put consecutive days into a group.
+**Note** that you can only put **consecutive days** into a group.
 In other words, putting day 1, day 2, and day 4 into a group is invalid.
-+ The number of days: a number is specified and you divide your data into groups so that each group contains that number of days.
+**Number of days:** a number is specified and you divide your data into groups so that each group contains that number of days.
 For this grouping, if it is not possible to divide groups equally, raise an error telling the caller about that.
 For example, if your data consist of 10 days (day 1 to day 10) and 5 days per group are needed, you can divide your data into 2 groups.
 “Number of days” like 3 or 4 are invalid in this case.
+##### A metric is chosen (2.2)
-+ After specifying a grouping method, a metric is chosen.
+After specifying a grouping method, a metric is chosen.
 There are 3 possible metrics (explanation of 2.2): positive cases, deaths, and people vaccinated.
+##### A result is calculated (2.3)
-+ Finally, users of your program can choose one of the following result types (explanation of 2.3)
-+ New Total: total new cases/new deaths/new vaccinated people in a group.
+Finally, users of your program can choose one of the following result types (explanation of 2.3) New Total: total new cases/new deaths/new vaccinated people in a group.
-+ Note: the vaccinated column contains the accumulated values up to a date, not new data for each date as new cases and new deaths columns.
+**Note:** the vaccinated column contains the accumulated values up to a date, not new data for each date as new cases and new deaths columns.
 So, you can calculate vaccinated2 – vaccinated1 to get the new vaccinated after day 1 up to day 2
-Up To total cases/deaths/vaccinated from the beginning up to the last date of a group
+**Up To:** total cases/deaths/vaccinated from the beginning up to the last date of a group

 #### c.
 Display: summary data is displayed to viewers.
 There are 2 ways to display data
 ##### Tabular display:
 + Display summary data in a table.
 There are 2 columns: the first column named “Range” and the second column named “Value.”
 In the table, display a row for each group.